Cherreads

 Year 19xx — October 21st.
 Present Day.

-Tuziku stood alone in the forest, reflecting on how drastically his life had changed in the span of a single month.
+Tuziku stood alone in the same forest, reflecting on how drastically his life had changed in the span of a single month.

 "Hey there, kiddo."